AltheriaOrg/VERTIgO-docs/docs/general/installation.md

 ## VERTIgO Console Setup
 The website runs inside a program called Docker Desktop.
 Locate and open "Docker Desktop."
 You can find its icon with a blue whale on the Windows taskbar.
 If you don't see it there, you may need to add it.
 <img src="/img/docker-desktop-icon.png" alt="Docker Desktop Icon" width="50"/>

+If docker is not yet installed, follow the instructions [here](/docs/general/troubleshooting/allow-powershell)

 Image: The docker desktop icon.